13 Best Things To Do in Rotterdam 13 Best Things To Do in Rotterdam

 10. Walk the Luchtsingel

-The 390-meter long wooden structure was a project entirely funded by the community.
-Individuals were asked to buy a wooden plank for 25 EUR and, in return, a person or company could have their name placed on the piece.
+The 390-meter-long wooden structure was a project entirely funded by the community.
+Individuals were asked to buy a wooden plank for 25 EUR, and, in return, a person or company could have their name placed on the piece.
+The Luchtsingel is accessible 24/7 via multiple stairways located here.

-11. The windmills at Kinderdijk
+11. The Windmills at Kinderdijk

 Entrance fee Kinderdijk